Log Parser Lizard has been reviewed by software.informer.com editors and got "Editor's Pick Award"

 SELECT TOP 10 SourceName, Count(*) as Total FROM System GROUP BY SourceName ORDER BY Total DESC

 These are simple queries, but they clearly show that this log tool is more powerful for analyzing syslog events than any other event log viewer.
 For more samples, you can always look at the examples provided with the program.
 They don’t all work out-of-the-box but can be very helpful.

-Please check the following links for additional information:
+Please check our Help Center and the following links for additional information: